The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-MarioACrespo/README.md

 If you are building apps that require user authentication, Google Auth is one of the most developer-friendly solutions available.
 It is secure, scalable, and integrates well with both web and mobile apps.

-To learn Google Auth effectively:

-- Start with the official documentation
-- Focus on the concept of identity tokens and the OAuth flow
-- Use environment variables for client credentials
-- Implement it first in a test project to get comfortable
+To learn Google Auth effectively, start with the official documentation.
+Make sure you get a solid understanding of identity tokens and how the OAuth flow works, since this will make everything else much easier.
+Keep your client credentials safe by using environment variables, and try implementing Google Auth first in a small test project so you can experiment without breaking anything.

 Here are the resources I used to learn: